 About 60 percent of our master's students go onto careers in industry, where they work for leading firms or build their own startups.
 About 40 percent of our master's graduates enter PhD programs.
 Learn more about where our Duke MEMS master's students go.

-Read YAN's storY »
+Read Meredith's storY »

 Our Mechanical Engineering master's programs feature strong collaboration with biomedical, civil and environmental, electrical and computer engineering, while Materials Science unites engineering innovation with applied mathematics, physics and chemistry.
 In addition to taking courses in engineering and science, our students enhance their training by taking electives across Duke, including in business, law, and medicine.